whoisandy/yoda/README.md

-# Youdown
+# Yoda

-Youdown is a simple osx (atleast for now) application which enables you to download videos from youtube.
+Yoda is a simple osx (atleast for now) application which enables you to download videos from youtube.
 Built using [Electron](http://electron.atom.io/) & [React](https://facebook.github.io/react).

-**Note:** Youdown is still in its development phase.
+**Note:** Yoda is still in its development phase.
 Please follow the build instructions to run it.